Display window

+A display window, also a shop window (British English) or store window (American English), is a window in a shop displaying items for sale or otherwise designed to attract customers to the store.
+Usually, the term refers to larger windows in the front façade of the shop.

+History

+The first display windows in shops were installed in the late 18th century in London, where levels of conspicuous consumption were growing rapidly.
+Retailer Francis Place was one of the first to experiment with this new retailing method at his tailoring establishment in Charing Cross, where he fitted the shop-front with large plate glass windows.
+Although this was condemned by many, he defended his practice in his memoirs, claiming that he "sold from the window more goods...than paid journeymen's wages and the expenses of housekeeping.
+Display windows at boutiques usually have dressed-up mannequins in them.

+Window dressing

+Displaying merchandise in a store window is known as window dressing, which is also used to describe the items displayed themselves.
+A retail worker that arranges displays of goods is known as a window dresser.

+As a figure of speech, window dressing means something done to make a better impression, and sometimes implies something dishonest or deceptive.

+Window dressers

 Window dressers are retail workers who arrange displays of goods in shop windows or within a shop itself.
-Such displays are themselves known as "window dressing".
 They may work for design companies contracted to work for clients or for department stores, independent retailers, airport or hotel shops.

 Alone or in consultation with product manufacturers or shop managers they artistically design and arrange the displays and may put clothes on mannequins—or use the services of a mannequin dresser—and display the prices on the products.

 They may hire joiners and lighting engineers to augment their displays.
 When new displays are required they have to dismantle the existing ones, and they may have to maintain displays during their lifetimes.
 Some window dressers hold formal display design qualifications.